 When your child is in pain, you may feel helpless and anxious.
-Fortunately, specialized professional help is available at the Pain Program at Riley at IU Health.
-We are home to Indiana’s only comprehensive pediatric pain program where multiple specialists and professionals work together to provide interdisciplinary care.
+Fortunately, specialized professional help is available at the Pain Program at Riley Children's.
+We are home to Indiana’s only comprehensive pediatric pain program, where multiple specialists and professionals work together to provide interdisciplinary care.
 Our medical team is as committed to your child’s comfort and well-being as you are, and we know the challenges children and families face when pain interferes with life, learning and happiness.

 All of our pain clinic providers have specialty training and expertise in pediatric pain and work as a team to serve all patients in the Pediatric Pain Management Program.
 They have committed their careers to serving the needs of children like yours.
 These professionals work together in close communication with your child’s doctors or other healthcare providers to develop a complete, integrated treatment plan for his or her specific pain management needs.
 As your child’s treatment progresses, the team will closely monitor improvement, emotional health and function to make sure the treatment plan is working and to make any adjustments if needed.

 Depending on your child’s needs, the treatment plan may include: